- Classical Cleveland -

 Adèle Bracegirdle Adèle has performed across Switzerland as part of Ticino Musica as both a soloist and chamber musician.
 Here in the UK, Adèle is a regular guest soloist with the Rhos Orpheus Male Voice Choir and has performed as a soloist with The Hallé Orchestra.
 Alongside her classical training, Adèle has played in numerous musical theatre productions including Les Misérables, Jesus Christ Superstar, Grease, and The Sound of Music, her performances covering the full range of flutes, saxophones, and keyboard instruments.
 Adèle has recorded and premiered a wide variety of new music as both a flautist and pianist.

 Ben Attfield graduated from the University of Manchester, with a first class degree in music.
 He was awarded the Hargreaves prize and was one of the winners of the 2022 concerto competition.
 He is currently studying for a masters degree at the Royal Northern College of Music.
 Ben works as an accompanist and tutor in piano/theory at Xaverian College, and is also the rehearsal pianist for the Hallé Children's Choir.
-In addition to this, Ben enjoys has recently working with the Manchester Camerata, Northern Film Orchestra, International Film Orchestra, Manchester Chamber Choir, the National Youth Choirs of Great Britain, Chetham's School of Music, and the Hallé Choirs.
+In addition to this, Ben enjoys working with the Manchester Camerata, Northern Film Orchestra, International Film Orchestra, Manchester Chamber Choir, the National Youth Choirs of Great Britain, Chetham's School of Music, and the Hallé Choirs.

 Programme: